Why Mentor of the Year?

 But mentoring can be useful in all kinds of situations.
 It can help someone get back on track when they’re feeling a bit stuck or after a career break.
 It can give confidence when trying to move to the next level in your career or business.
 It can help you gain knowledge in an area in which you feel you are weak, for example translation technology or any technology tools that will help you in your work.

-For example, in this Spanish Network scheme for mentoring new translators, mentors provide six one-hour feedback sessions on translations over a six-month period.
+For example, in the Spanish Network scheme for mentoring new translators, mentors provide six one-hour feedback sessions on translations over a six-month period.
 The mentor receives a fee, with both the mentee and the Network making a financial contribution.
 This mitigates against potential mentor fatigue and means the work is dealt with in a business-like way.

 Some training courses have a major mentoring element.
-For example, in ITI’s Setting up as a Freelance Translator programme, participants have direct access to eight practising translators who have successfully launched their own freelance careers.
+For example, in ITI’s Setting up as a Freelance Translator programme, participants have direct access to ten practising translators who have successfully launched their own freelance careers.

 Alternatively, you may meet someone in a networking group or via social media who is willing to provide advice on an ‘as and when basis’.
 Or you may have several different people you would go to, dependent on what the issue is.
 Being part of a co-working group could be a useful route to finding one or more mentors.